gnomex/simple-bbs/README.md

 * All data will be pure String, to make TCP traffic analysis

 # Messaging API
-    All data is a JSON
+    All data is a JSON-like, raw data is pure strings

-The structure of the JSON are
+The structure of the JSON is:

 * An action
 * The action data params
+* Close

 ## Actions